Last updated

 Book well ahead.

 Lunch with a view: The BOX on the Water, Ettalong Beach – The BOX on the Water is the pick of the Ettalong Beach dining options.
-It’s situated right on the beach, with great views across the water.
+It’s situated right on the beach, with views across the water.
 The menu is mainly share plates and also comes with matching wine recommendations.
 There are both outdoor and indoor tables and also a beach kiosk next door with takeaway food for a picnic on the beach.
 Booking is recommended, particularly on weekends.

 Personal note: The menu does change seasonally but our favourites when we last visited were the fresh prawns, skagen donut (a savoury donut with prawns and lumpfish roe – sounds strange but tastes amazing!) and the crispy skinned salmon.